vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

 | -------- | ----- |
 | All | The lower of `A060` and `RFL` |

-#### Arrivals
-Aircraft tracking via a visual right base to runway 33 will be coordinated by CS TCU (see [Runway 33](#runway-33)).
-All other arriving aircraft do not require coordination.

 #### ACD to CS TCU
 The controller assuming responsibility of **CS ACD** shall give [heads-up](../../controller-skills/coordination.md#airways-clearance) coordination to the relevant CS TCU controller prior to the issue of the following clearances:

 - VFR departures into CS TCU CTA
 - Aircraft using a runway not on the ATIS

-### CS FLW
-FLW must advise ADC of any sequence changes within 36 Miles CS.
-All requests for non-duty runway arrivals must be approved by ADC.
+#### Arrivals
+Aircraft tracking via a visual right base to runway 33 will be coordinated by CS TCU (see [Runway 33](#runway-33)).
+All other arriving aircraft do not require coordination.